 These high-energy dogs are great at forcing their owners to get out and become very active.
 After about 2 years, you can decrease this high activity level as it’s likely that your Great Dane will calm down some.

 Even with many of these different tips and tricks, your Great Dane may be very energetic for their whole lives.
-Each Great Dane has a different personality, and they will adjust to your lifestyle.
+Each Great Dane has a different personality and will adjust to your lifestyle.

 Some Great Danes are calm their whole lives while others are still just as energetic at 7 years old as they were at 6 months old.